 Eastern Eye’s Arts Culture & Theatre Awards (ACTA) recognise British Asian talent in a wide range of disciplines, including literature, film, television, theatre, comedy, music, dance, visual arts and contribution to the creative industries in general.

-There was a time when the first generation of immigrants from India, Pakistan and elsewhere thought the arts were for other people.
-With successive generations that view has changed although in some quarters people are still intimidated from going into the arts – or even going to see a play or an exhibition.
-Britain is extraordinarily rich in the creative industries which are worth £92bn a year – and it has to be emphasised that the arts are for everyone.
+Britain is extraordinarily rich in the creative industries and it has to be emphasised that the arts are for everyone.
 ACTA is a step in trying to achieve that goal.
-Eastern Eye aims through ACTA to give British Asian artists it full support.Enter now
+Eastern Eye aims through ACTA to give British Asian artists it full support.View Categories